shyamjos/Ansible-mysql-galera-cluster/README.md

-## An ansible playbook for deploying mysql-server 5.7 galera cluster with HAproxy as load balancer
+## Ansible playbook for deploying mysql-server 5.7 galera cluster with HAproxy as load balancer

 ### Requirements